DellGEOS/AzureStackHOLs/lab-guides/01-DeployAzureStackHCICluster-WAC/readme.md

 ![](./media/edge01.png)

+> ⚠️ If you have issues validating the install.
+Head over to your Gateway server and reboot it.
+Once you have rebooted the validation will work correctly. ⚠️

 **Step 5** In Windows Admin Center in Gateway mode it is very useful to configure Kerberos Constrained Delegation for not to be asked for credentials when connecting to remote server - in this case Azure Stack HCI OS.
 To do it in PowerShell, you can use following code.

 ```PowerShell